Court Closures, Orders, Postponements, and Updated Procedures Due to COVID-19

 This page contains information regarding Texas court orders, postponements, closures, and updates due to COVID-19.
 It also provides information and links to the Texas Supreme Court and Texas Court of Criminal Appeals emergency orders.

 The Texas Supreme Court and Court of Criminal Appeals have issued a series of emergency orders related to COVID-19.
 These orders can also be found here.
+Orders in effect as of August 21, 2020, are in boldface type.

 - Texas Supreme 's and of Criminal Appeals' 1st Emergency : It enables courts to extend deadlines, require remote appearances, extend the in civil cases and take other actions, as needed, to avoid the coronavirus threat.